Angela Thompson

 Summary

-• ASRS compliance requires more than emissions estimates, it demands integrated, audit-ready platforms that support data consistency, transparency, and reporting.
+• ASRS compliance requires more than emissions estimates.
+It demands integrated, audit-ready platforms that support data consistency, transparency, and reporting.

 • Strategic features like scenario forecasting and decarbonisation tracking turn compliance into business value.